PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 of `passes/attention_layout.py`.
 It validates both residual forms, expanded HardSigmoid or sigmoid-self-Mul gates, singleton-spatial reshape adapters, branch fan-out, and terminal layout before rewiring the region to NHWC.
+Its root discovery and complete producer/consumer proof now reuse one `ModelIRGraphIndex`.
+Every branch, gate, Conv, terminal-output, and alias edge rewrite uses index-aware helpers; all proven bridge Transposes are removed differentially in reverse graph order.
+The lowerer supplies the active `LayoutState`, which is synchronized after pruning.
+The optional state keywords preserve the legacy single-argument compatibility entry point.

 ## Dependency boundaries